 Ogbeare Barn near Bude sits in an elevated, magical position and enjoys amazing countryside views from it's enviable location in the grounds of the Ogbeare Estate.

-The converted barn is a very special holiday home and is all on one level.
+The converted barn which is adjacent to Ogbeare Farm, is a very special holiday home and is all on one level.

 It is presented in a modern, contemporary style with quality furnishings and fittings and thoughtful interior design that guests can appreciate and enjoy.